SymfonyCasts/vue/sfcasts/ep1/dev-server.md

 ## dev-server & HTTPS

 But... the dev-server opens up some interesting possibilities.
-First, you might notice that a bunch of AJAX requests are failing on this page.
+First, you might notice that a bunch of Ajax requests are failing on this page.
 It's some `sockjs-node` thing from that dev server.
 One of the super powers of the dev server is that it can automatically update the JavaScript and CSS in your browser *without* you needing to reload the page.
 To do that, it makes a connection back to the dev-server to look for changes.

-This if failing because it's trying to use https for the AJAX call and, unless you configure it, the dev-server only works for http.
+This if failing because it's trying to use https for the Ajax call and, unless you configure it, the dev-server only works for http.
 And it's trying to use https because *our* page is running on https.